kristopherjohnson/cxxforth/README.md

 - If `\` (backslash) appears on a line, the rest of the line is ignored.
 - Text between `(` and `)` are ignored.

-Also, we will allow `#!` as a synonym for `\`, so that we can start a Forth script with something like this at the top of a Unix shell script:
+Also, we will allow `#!` as a synonym for `\`, so that we can start a UNIX shell script with something like this:

-    #! /usr/local/bin cxxforth
+    #! /usr/local/bin/cxxforth

 Note that a space is required after the `\`, `(`, or `#!` that starts a comment.
 They are blank-delimited words just like every other Forth word.

+To-Do: `(` should support comments that span lines.

         ": \\  SOURCE NIP >IN ! ; IMMEDIATE",
         ": #!
 SOURCE NIP >IN ! ; IMMEDIATE",
         ": (   [CHAR] ) PARSE 2DROP ; IMMEDIATE",